Azelphur/pyPushBullet/README.md

 - websocket-client - ```pip install websocket-client```
 - requests - ```pip install requests```

+And for automatic file type detection for pushFile (optional):
 - python-magic - ```pip install python-magic```

 You can get your API Key from https://www.pushbullet.com/#settings/account